bsstahl/BienOblige/docs/ul.md

       * *name* - A short description of the work to be performed that can be used as a title
       * *published* - The date and time of the creation of the **ActionItem**
       * *summary* - A complete summary of the **ActionItem** including all relevant details
-      * *tag* - a collection of category Ids representing common characteristics of the work
+      * *tag* - a collection of category Ids representing common characteristics of the work used for searching and sorting
       * *type* - An array holding both the custom object type ("bienoblige:ActionItem") and the standard fallback AS2 type ("Object")
       * *updated* - The date and time of the last update to the **ActionItem**.
     * Custom *ActionItem* fields
+      * *bienoblige:completionMethod* - a URI indicating the method by which the work is to be completed
-      * *bienoblige:status* - the current state of completion of the work
+      * *bienoblige:status* - the current state within the lifecycle of the *ActionItem*
+      * *bienoblige:effort* - a value indicating the expected workload for the work
+      * *bienoblige:parent* - the parent ActionItem to which this ActionItem is a child.
+Allows a hierarchy of work to be created
       * *bienoblige:priority* - a value indicating the importance of the work
       * *bienoblige:target* - the entity against which the work is to be performed
-      * *bienoblige:effort* - a value indicating the expected workload for the work

 * **Executor** - a person that is responsible for performing activities.
   * Represented by AS2 objects of type "Person"
+* **Exception** - an additional status on an *ActionItem* that indicates a significant problem that likely needs user attention.
+The following exceptions are known, but there may be many others down the road.
+  * Invalid Request - A request was made to place this *ActionItem* in an invalid state.
+Also occurs when an attempt to create a new *ActionItem* with the same Id as the existing one is made.
+The exception would be placed on the existing *ActionItem* and no additional *ActionItem* would be created.
+  * Timeframe Exceeded - The *ActionItem* was not completed within a certain time frame of the due date and the *ActionItem* was not marked as complete or with a completion method that includes closing when *Expired*.
+  * Asset Unavailable - The *ActionItem* requires an asset that is not available.
+This could be because the asset is not at the location where the work is to be performed, or the asset is broken and is not available for the work.
 * **Location** - a place where ActionItems are performed
   * Represented by AS2 objects of type "Place".
   * Standard